seeleteam/seele-md/Mining.md

 Currently, Seele provides CPU Miner.

-***Attention***，If you want to do mining on Seele，please make sure you are running the Seele Node on the Main-Net，and has to be run as full node.If you are not familiar with Seele，please read [Getting Started With Seele](Getting-Started-With-Seele.html).
+***Attention***，If you want to do mining on Seele，please make sure you are running the Seele Node(full node) on the Main-Net.
+If you are not familiar with Seele，please read [Getting Started With Seele](Getting-Started-With-Seele.html).

 ### Start mining on Seele Node

-You could start mining at the same time when Seele Node is starting，[Setting Up a Node](Getting-Started-With-Seele.html#setting-up-a-node) will help you on how to build a Node and start Seele Node.
+WHen Seele NOde starts, you could start mining at the same time.
+[Setting Up a Node](Getting-Started-With-Seele.html#setting-up-a-node) will help you on how to build a Node and start Seele Node.

 Seele Node provides the `--miner, -m` command line parameter to specify whether to start mining when Node starts.
 The default is to start.
 If you don't want to mine, you can use `--miner stop` when starting Node.
 The Seele Node also provides the `--threads` command line argument to set the number of threads used by the Miner started by Node.

 #### Example

-<b>A configuration file is required at start of Seele Node, and the format of the configuration file is referenced [configpath](#configpath)</b>.
+<b>A configuration file is required at the start of Seele Node, and the format of the configuration file is referenced to [configpath](#configpath)</b>.

 ##### configpath
 ```sh